 All guests and contractors must park in OPEN parking spaces.
 Open spaces are those not under blue canopies.
 There is no parking in the cul-de-sacs.
 Those using handicapped parking spaces should be familiar with Florida Statute 316.1955 and the Rules and Regulations governing parking at Cape Haze Resort.
 Overnight parking in a handicapped space is prohibited unless and exception has been formally granted by the Community Association Board.
-The Cape Haze Community Association will enforce its Rules and Regulations.
+The Cape Haze Community Association will enforce its Rules and Regulations rigorously.

 The Grounds Committee's primary goal for 2019 was to enhance prominent focal areas on Cape Haze Resort's property.